mallocator/Elasticsearch-Exporter/README.md

 While copying, the script will attempt to create the mapping from the source database, if it doesn't exist already.

+The data that should be exported can now also be filtered via a query, so that if you only want to export a part of the data in your cluster, you can do that now.

 # Usage

 	node exporter.js -a localhost -b foreignhost				// copy all indices from machine a to b